2001 Marlboro 500: Background

 California Speedway (now called Auto Club Speedway), where the race was held.

 The Marlboro 500 was confirmed as part of CART's 2001 series schedule in August 2000.
 It was the fifth consecutive year the race was held in the series, and the final race of the season to be held in the United States.
-The Marlboro 500 was the 21st and final scheduled race for 2001 by CART, and was held on November 4 at California Speedway, in Fontana, California.
+The Marlboro 500 was the 21st and final scheduled race for 2001 by CART, and was held on November 4 at the 2 mi D-shaped California Speedway oval track, in Fontana, California.
+It was scheduled to last 250 laps over a distance of 500 mi.

 Prior to the race, Team Penske driver Gil de Ferran had secured the championship at the previous round of the season (the Honda Indy 300) and held a 28-point lead over second-place driver Kenny Bräck.
 Hélio Castroneves and Michael Andretti were tied on 141 points in third place, and Cristiano da Matta was fifth on 120.
 Honda had already secured the Manufacturers' Championship beforehand and had a points total of 332.
 Toyota was second on 288, eight ahead of Ford Cosworth in third.
+Christian Fittipaldi was the event's defending champion from the 2000 edition.

 De Ferran was confident that he could be competitive and achieve a good result without needing to worry about the championship.
 Da Matta felt his team had learnt more from the series previous race on a superspeedway which he believed would help him in California where he wanted to win.
 Having moved from 16th to eighth in the points standings with a victory in Laguna Seca and a second-place finish in Germany, Papis stated that he was focused on the race and hoped to clinch his first victory in a 500-mile event despite having not managed to finish a race on a superspeedway in 2001.
 Bruno Junqueira was excited to race in Fontana and hoped that he could clinch his second victory of the year.